CHEMeDATA/ResearchObjectFinder/README.md

 The goal is to locate chemistry objects such as chemistry structure file (.mol, .sdf, .cdx), NMR spectra in the Bruker format *etc.* inside archives in the .zip format.
 This will allow to list them, propose a previous, selective upload, etc.

+The zip files and folders are too large for GitHub.

-The demo .zip files WILL BE in located in the **data** folder.
+The demo .zip files should be in located in the **data** folder.

-The unziped files WILL BE located in the **unzipped** folder (don't add files here - but as .tip in the data folder).
+The unziped files should be located in the **unziped** folder.

 The folder [**specifications**](https://github.com/CHEMeDATA/ResearchObjectFinder/tree/master/specifications) includes the criteria for each type of research object.